Google Code Archive

 San Francisco, California, United States

-A Git-based platform for code hosting, version control, and collaboration.
+A cloud-based platform for code hosting, version control, and collaborative software development built around the Git system and owned by Microsoft.

 Free$4+/user/month